tonethar/IGME-430-Fall-2020/weekly/week-1.md

 - See ***Cloud Servers & Version Control*** slides in myCourses
 - Heroku - *platform as service*:
-  - can run code for us in PHP, Python, JavaScript and so on
+  - can run code for us in PHP, Python, JavaScript, Java and so on
   - has many "add-ons" (databases such as Mongo, authentication systems etc...)
   - does *load balancing* with "Dynos"
 - These slides are re-capped in the first 9 minutes of this video: https://www.youtube.com/watch?v=GL_BfMltuD4